Steps to Choosing a Program

 Recognize Your Priorities

 There are many different ways to think about program selection.
-The examples below overlap, and there may be a program encapsulating all three.
+The examples below overlap, and there may be a program encapsulating all four.

 I want a program that will further expertise in my chosen major and/or career.
 A program specific to my field is my first priority.